 - Stir to combine, then spoon into a greased 1 1/2 quart baking dish.

-- In a separate small bowl, combine melted butter and brown sugar.
+- In a separate small bowl, combine melted butter, brown sugar, and salt.
 Drizzle evenly over stuffing mixture.

 - Bake at 350 degrees for 1 hour.